Lattices in rigid analytic representations: Preliminaries on formal schemes and rigid analytic spaces

 In other words, $X$ is strictly quasi-Stein if it is wide open and, moreover, one can take the restriction maps in Definition \ref{defwo} to be of dense image.
 Note that the strictness condition excludes affinoid spaces, which are a standard example of quasi-Stein spaces.

 \begin{rem} By \cite[Satz 2.4]{kiehlAB}, if $\bV$ is a coherent sheaf on a quasi-Stein rigid space $X$, then the cohomology groups $H^i(X,\bV)$ vanish for $i\ge 1$.
 In particular, every sheaf of $G$-representations on a quasi-Stein space $X$ (see \Cref{def:Gsheaf} below) is a $G$-representation.
-This will allow us to apply our results to certain simple rigid analytic spaces, carrying sheaves of crystalline or semistable representations, without worrying whether such sheaves are free and associated (see Corollary \ref{quasistein}). \end{rem}
+This will allow us to apply our results to certain simple rigid analytic spaces, carrying sheaves of crystalline or semistable representations, without worrying whether such sheaves are free and associated (as in the proof of Corollary \ref{woloc}). \end{rem}

 If $\cA\in\Alg^\prof_{\cO_L}$, then $(\Spf\cA)^\rig$ is strictly quasi-Stein: indeed, the transition maps in the construction of \cite[Section 7.1.1]{DJ95} are immediately seen to have dense image.
 In particular, wide open discs are strictly quasi-Stein.
 We prove a partial converse below.
 We say that a rigid space or formal scheme $X$ is integral if it is reduced and irreducible.